Blog ComparisonsTidio vs Intercom (Fin): Which is the Better Tool for Customer Support?

 The free plan and simple automation suit teams on a budget who want immediate lead capture and 24/7 chat.

 Intercom, meanwhile, fits tech-forward companies of all sizes.
-In fact, 81% of Intercom’s reviewers are small businesses (primarily in software, IT, and marketing), but many use it to scale rapidly.
+Most of Intercom's reviewers are small businesses (primarily in software, IT, and marketing), but many use it to scale rapidly.

 Intercom shines in multi-channel and product-led environments: if you need SMS, in-app messaging, advanced workflow automation or extensive analytics, Intercom has it.
 Big startups and mid-market companies often choose Intercom to consolidate email, chat and social support in one place.
 In general: